microsoft/finops-toolkit/docs-mslearn/framework/manage/invoicing-chargeback.md

 Plan the chargeback model with IT and Finance departments.
 Use the organizational cost allocation strategy that factors in how stakeholders agreed to account for shared costs and commitment discounts.

 Use existing tools and processes to manage cloud costs as part of organizational finances.
-Chargeback is represented in the accounting system, [budgets](../quantify/budgeting.md) are managed through the budget system, etc.
+Chargeback is represented in the accounting system.
+[Budgets](../quantify/budgeting.md) are managed through the budget system.

-invoicing and Chargeback enables increased transparency, more direct accountability for the costs each department incurs, and reduced overhead costs.
+Invoicing and chargeback enable increased transparency, more direct accountability for the costs each department incurs, and reduced overhead costs.

 <br>